 It is also recognised that our efforts in the Urban WASH context are limited at present although the increasing demand and need for WASH services for the urban poor and the most vulnerable is widely acknowledged.
 Furthermore it will be important to engage with internal and external groups working in the same area.

-The Federation and its membership have a formally adopted WASH policy and a draft Global Strategic Direction for Water, Sanitation and Hygiene, now adopted.
+The Federation and its membership have a formally adopted WASH policy and a Global Strategic Direction for Water, Sanitation and Hygiene, also adopted.
 This document is intended to build upon those documents, define more clearly the Urban WASH agenda for the IFRC and its membership, and provide operational guidance.

 Purpose of the document